This guide explains how to configure Bazel builds to create Build Scans with Develocity.

 -

-Ensure that your user has at least "Publish build scans" and either "Read and write build cache data" or "Read build cache data and write Bazel CAS data" permissions.
+Ensure that your user has at least "Publish Build Scans" and either "Read and write build cache data" or "Read build cache data and write Bazel CAS data" permissions.
 See Cache Permissions.

 -